3 Easy Pinwheel RecipesArticle posted in: Diet & Nutrition

 With some of the delectable pinwheel recipes out there, you certainly wouldn’t deprive yourself of trying them!
 And there are lots of ways to get healthy with pinwheels, too.
 You can mix in veggies, lean proteins and other healthful ingredients, giving your dish as much nutritional power as flavor.

-When packed with healthy ingredients, pinwheel recipes can make for ideal flex meals.
+When packed with healthy ingredients, pinwheel recipes can make for ideal Flex meals or snacks if you’re on a Nutrisystem plan.
 If you’re on the hunt for tasty but guilt-free pinwheel recipes, here are three you’ve got to try:

 To kick off our list of pinwheel recipes, we’ve got a classic.
 There’s nothing quite like a good turkey sandwich and by making it a pinwheel, you’ll enjoy this one even more.
 In this simple recipe, you’ve got the lean protein of turkey paired with baby spinach leaves, hummus and roasted red peppers.
 All wrapped up in a fiber-rich whole wheat tortilla, it’s a lunch you can feel good about eating.
 After all, there’s a lot of nutrition packed into those pint-sized pinwheels.
 Spinach is a nutrient-dense vegetable that contains vitamin C, vitamin K, folic acid, iron, calcium and carotenoids.
 Red peppers are also packed with antioxidants, increasing the health benefits even more.
 One tortilla wrap should produce about six pinwheels and all six count as one serving.